Jury Commission

 How soon after serving do I become eligible for jury duty again?

-Q. What time do I need to report in?
+Q. What time do I need to report to the Jury Commision Office for jury service?

 Prior to reporting, please call 985-240-5484 after 5:00 p.m. the day before your scheduled service date.

-Jurors need to report in by 8:30 AM on the day of the notice.
+Jurors need to report to the Jury Commission Lounge by 8:30 AM on the day of the notice.

 Lot #1 is located at “Premium Parking” on the corner of S. Broad Street and Gravier Street by the Old Falstaff Brewery.